WojciechBylica/todo-list-react/README.md

 - hide "done" list items
 - check all tasks as done by one click

-The form used in app:
+The app:
 - escapes from writing html elements as tasks
 - blocks adding empty tasks
+- saves the tasks in localStorage
+-loads the tasks from the localStorage
 #### Preview of funcionality:
 ![Preview of funcionality](/public/images/taskListPreview.gif)